iinchan/EGC182_Internet-and-Web-Development-Project/README.md

 - The website should be developed from scratch and to include at least 5 pages which can be viewed on a desktop.

 ## ** Note: **
-After downloading the zip file, unzip it and start by navigating to the "index.html" (which is the main page).
+After downloading the zip file, unzip it and start by navigating to the "index.html" (which is the main page) to start placing your order.